pjotrekk/lightning/blogpost/blogpost.md

 }
 ```
 Coordinates are a simple pair of longitude and latitude.
 I'm using a lot of Lombok here to generate getters, setters and constructors as well as equals and hashcode.
 What is interesting here is the staticName of the constructor.
 It makes the constructor private and replaces it with static factory pattern.
-We can then create a coordinate like this:
+Coordinates can then be created like this:
 ```
 Coordinates coord = Coordinates.of(4.0, 2.0);
 ```